 An untidy work space is a big turn off for every employee.
 Employ caretakers and staff who can take care of round-the-clock cleanliness of your shared work space and keep it spic and span.
 You should also employ a manager to overlook the work that the staff is doing.
 There should be a daily and weekly cleanliness and maintenance checklist to ensure that the lights, fans, AC, taps, tables, chairs, and other facilities are in good condition.

 Cleanliness of common spaces like washrooms and cafeteria must be given special attention.
 Hire staff to clean dishes, wipe dining tables dry, and keep washrooms clean and functioning at all times.

 Maintaining legalities is imperative to any business, and is stressed upon in the real estate sector.
+This can create challenges at coworking spaces too.
 Coworking space owners are essentially ‘renting out’ or ‘leasing’ a property, bringing them into the real estate category.
 As the land owner, ensure the agreement your space utilisers sign clearly covers the deposit and rent amount, the deductions and reasons for the same, any extra costs, exit clauses, price increase percentage and period, etc. This will you from any hassles related to legality.

 The décor of your co-working space can influence the mood for your customers.
-Decorate your space with motivational quotes and pictures, paint the walls with bold and beautiful colours, and install plants at various spaces inside the co-working space.
+Decorate your space with bold and beautiful colours, and install plants at various spaces inside the space.
 This will enhance the mood of your customers and help them work without getting stressed.

 Employees at corporates turn to their HRs or office admins when it comes to needs, complaints or suggestions about the office.
 At a cowork space, the responsibility of hospitality lies with the owner and hub managers.
-Keeping an open channel via email or a whatsapp group and employing hub managers is a great way to cater to the cowork space users and maintain a good level of hospitality.
+Keeping an open channel via email or a whatsapp group and employing hub managers is great.
+This is an easy solution to cater to the coworking space users and maintain a good level of hospitality.